Tactile Modality Fusion for Vision-Language-Action Models: Experiments

 \subsubsection{FiLM Integration Stage}

 By default, \method{} applies FiLM conditioning to all ViT blocks (denoted AllFiLM in \Cref{tab:ablation}).
 We ablate this choice to determine whether FiLM can be applied to only a subset of blocks. \Cref{tab:ablation} summarizes the results obtained when FiLM layers are introduced at different depths of the visual backbone (all, early, middle and late blocks).
 EarlyFiLM, MiddleFiLM and LateFiLM correspond to model variants where FiLM is integrated into a third of the ViT blocks at varying depths.
-We evaluate the fusion location results on the 3mm circle peg insertion task as well as the OOD 3mm pentagon peg task.
-Across all models, we observe comparable results, with high performance, suggesting that FiLM-based tactile conditioning is effective regardless of insertion depth.
+We evaluate the fusion location results on the 3mm circle-peg insertion task and the OOD 3mm pentagon-peg task.
+Across all models, we observe comparable results, with high performance, suggesting that FiLM-based tactile conditioning is effective regardless of integration depth.
 The EarlyFiLM model, however, achieves a significantly higher percentage of direct insertions but yields comparable results on the other metrics.
-Despite this difference, all methods perform similarly in the OOD generalization task.
+Despite this difference, all ablation variants perform similarly in the OOD generalization task.
 These findings suggest that applying FiLM conditioning to a limited number of ViT blocks suffices for tactile integration, keeping computational overhead low.